Helpful Scripts

 First we create a new string variable named "text" that will receive each line of text from our file.

 Then we drop into a JavaScript "while" loop that will execute until we reach the end of the text file.
 On each pass through the loop, we read the next line of text from the file using the file "readln()" method.
 We next check to see if the line was empty.
 If so, we substitute a JavaScript carriage return ("\r").
-This is necessary or the script will abort if you try to create a text layer with no text.
+This is necessary or the script may abort if you try to create a text layer with no text.
 Then we use the "addText()" method of the layers collection object to create a new text layer in our comp.
 The text layers will be created with the characteristics (font, size, color, justification, etc.) that currently exist in AE's character and paragraph palettes.
 Unfortunately, there isn't any way to control these from the script.

 So a new text layer will be created from each line of the text file and will have the same name as the text.
 The text layers will all be piled on top of each other so presumably you would include other code in your script to position them or to create opacity keyframes, or have to do it by hand later.